ros-navigation/docs.nav2.org/configuration/packages/configuring-navfn.rst

   ==== =======

   Description
-    Whether to use A*, if false, uses Dijstra's expansion
+    Whether to use A*.
+If false, uses Dijkstra's expansion.

 :``<name>``.allow_unknown: